Bruce Lee: Early life

-Bruce Lee's birth name was Lee Jun-fan.
+Lee's birth name was Lee Jun-fan.
 His father, Lee Hoi-chuen, was a Cantonese opera singer based in Hong Kong.
-His mother Grace Ho was born in Shanghai.
-In December 1939, his parents traveled to California for an international opera tour in Chinatown, San Francisco.
-Bruce was born there on November 27, 1940.
-His birth in the U.S. allowed him to claim U.S. citizenship due to the United States' jus soli citizenship laws.
-When he was four months old (April 1941), the Lee family returned to Hong Kong.
-Soon after, the Lee family experienced unexpected hardships as Japan, amid World War II, launched a surprise attack on Hong Kong in December 1941 and ruled the city for the next four years.
+His mother, Grace Ho, was born in Shanghai, China.
+In December 1939, the couple traveled to California for an international opera tour in San Francisco's Chinatown neighborhood.
+Lee was born there on November 27, 1940.
+Due to the country's jus soli citizenship laws, his birth there allowed him to claim United States citizenship.
+When he was four months old (April 1941), the family returned to Hong Kong.
+Soon after, they experienced unexpected hardships as Japan, amid World War II, launched a surprise attack on Hong Kong in December 1941 and ruled the city for the next four years.

-The ethnicity of Bruce Lee's mother, Grace Ho, is contested.
-The traditional consensus is that Grace Ho's father was a German immigrant, and that her mother was Chinese, as attested by biographers Robert Clouse and Bruce Thomas.
-Bruce Lee's wife, Linda Lee Cadwell, wrote that Bruce Lee's grandfather was a German Catholic.
+Grace's ethnicity is contested.
+The traditional opinion is that her father was a German immigrant, and that her mother was Chinese, as attested by biographers Robert Clouse and Bruce Thomas.
+Lee's wife, Linda Lee Cadwell, wrote that Grace's father was a German Catholic.

-A new alternative theory argues that Grace Ho's father was actually the son of a Dutch Jew, Charles Maurice Bosman, and his Chinese concubine.
-Charles Russo has questioned this origin story entirely, suggesting that Grace Ho's father might have been Chinese or mixed-Chinese, and that her mother might have been English.
-Matthew Polly concedes that Grace Ho's paternal grandfather was a Dutch Jew, but likewise asserts that her mother was English.
+A new alternative theory argues that Grace's father was actually the son of a Dutch Jew, Charles Maurice Bosman, and his Chinese concubine.
+Charles Russo has questioned this origin story entirely, suggesting that Grace's father might have been Chinese or mixed-Chinese, and that her mother might have been English.
+Matthew Polly concedes that Grace's paternal grandfather was a Dutch Jew, but likewise asserts that her mother was English.

-However, according to Doug Palmer, the claim that Grace Ho had an English mother is only speculation.
-Palmer also notes that family records suggest that the Dutch-Jewish Bosman family had originated from Germany, which may account for the assumption that Grace Ho was part German.
+However, according to Doug Palmer, the claim that Grace had an English mother is only speculation.
+He also noted that, according to family records, the Dutch-Jewish Bosman family had originated from Germany, which may account for the assumption that Grace was part German.